Local Area Attractions Near Austin East KOA Holiday

 Wildlife

-Every year from March through November, over 1.5 million Mexican free tailed bats reside under the Congress Street Bridge.
-Spectators gather nightly to watch as the bats emerge for their hunt for food.
-Throughout Travis county are many nature preserves for you and your family to explore.
+Every year from March through November, over 1.5 million Mexican free-tailed bats reside under the Congress Avenue Bridge.
+Spectators gather nightly to watch the bats emerge for their hunt for food.
+Travis County has many nature preserves for you and your family to explore.
 There is also a zoo to introduce you to some of Austin's furrier residents.
 It started as a rescue center in 1990 and still fulfills this mission today by caring for over 300 animals in need of a home.

 Website